UK Salary Calculator (2025/26)

-Calculate your net salary and take-home pay after tax, National Insurance, pension contributions, and student loan deductions for the 2025/26 UK tax year.
+Calculate your take-home pay after tax, National Insurance, pension contributions, and student loan deductions for the 2025/26 UK tax year.

-Whether you're starting a new job, considering a pay rise, or planning your finances, understanding your true net salary is essential.
-Our calculator provides a detailed breakdown of your gross to net pay, helping you make informed financial decisions.
+Whether you're starting a new job, considering a pay rise, or planning your finances, understanding your true take-home pay is essential.
+Our calculator provides a detailed breakdown of your earnings, helping you make informed financial decisions.

 Calculate Your Take-Home Pay